2016 Common Work of Art

 September 13 - December 18, 2016

-Civil War Era Drawings from the Becker Collection is the first opportunity for scholars and enthusiasts to see selections from this important and unknown collection and appreciate these national treasures as artworks.
-Part of this traveling exhibition will be displayed at the U.S. Cavalry Museum at Fort Riley through a partnership that will bring Civil War-related artifacts from the Cavalry Museum to the Beach Museum of Art.
+Civil War Era Drawings from the Becker Collection offers the first opportunity for scholars and enthusiasts to see selections from this important and previously unknown collection, and to appreciate these national treasures as artworks.
+Part of this traveling exhibition will be displayed at the U.S. Cavalry Museum at Fort Riley through a partnership that will also bring Civil War-related artifacts from the Cavalry Museum to the galleries of the Beach Museum of Art.
 Later interpretations of the Civil War by John Steuart Curry from the Beach Museum of Art collection will also be featured.

 Civil War Drawings from the Becker Collectionis organized by Curatorial Assistance Traveling Exhibitions.
 Drawings from the Becker Collection premiered at the McMullen Museum at Boston College in the exhibition First Hand: Civil War Era Drawings from the Becker Collectionwhich was organized by the McMullen Museum and underwritten by Boston College and Patrons of the McMullen Museum.

 To celebrate the twentieth anniversary of its opening, the museum is unveiling a new look for the permanent collection galleries.
 Drawing on the twentieth anniversary celebration theme “You Gotta Have Art,” the galleries feature works from a range of periods, displayed together to highlight particular themes and stimulate dialogue.
 Expect to see gallery favorites by John Steuart Curry and Shirley Smith alongside works re-emerging from art storage after a long hiatus.
 Also on view are new acquisitions by significant contemporary Kansas artists, such as Roger Shimomura, Jane Booth, and Andrzej Zieliński, as well as promised gifts to the collection borrowed for this festive year.